Bungo Stray Dogs: Dead Apple: Promotion and release

 Tobu Zoo promoted Dead Apple through their mascot and the character Atsushi.

 The film project was announced at the Mayo(w)i Inu-tachi no Utage Sono Ni event on February 19, 2017.
 Stamp rallies were held in Osaka and Yokohama to collect pictures of the characters.
 Another promotion of the film involved a mobile phone game titled Yumeiro Cast featuring Atsushi and other characters from the film.
 Tobu Zoo in Miyashiro, Saitama Prefecture, displayed pictures of Atsushi alongside the tiger mascot "Rocky-kun".
 During the promotion of this event, Uemura collaborated in making multiple announcements which were run between February 24 and March 3, 2018.
 Animate Cafe also produced items based on the characters in order to promote the film.
 In promoting the film, Asagiri wrote two light novels published in Japan: Beast, an alternative story where Atsushi and Akutagawa had switched jobs, and 15, a prequel which explains how Dazai met Chuya while working for the mafia.

 Titled Bungo Stray Dogs: Dead Apple, the film premiered on March 3, 2018, with the staff and cast from the anime series returning to reprise their roles.
 The film was streamed in the United States and Canada during May 2018, and was streamed by Crunchyroll starting in November of the same year.
 Funimation streamed the English dub on June 21, 2019.

 The music was composed by Taku Iwasaki.
 The opening theme song is "Deadly Drive" by Granrodeo and the ending theme is "Bokura" by Luck Life.
 For the film's climax, the theme song "Reason Living" by Screen Mode was used.
 The single "Deadly Drive" was released in Japan on February 21, 2018.
 The film's original soundtrack was released on March 8, 2018.
 The Blu-ray was released on December 5, 2018.

+The film was adapted into a manga series published in two volumes by Kadokawa during 2018.